-In addition to offering one-to-one tuition, we run day and residential weekend workshops
+In addition to one-to-one tuition, often via Skype, we run residential workshops

-both here in South East Wales and also at our base in Kafountine, Senegal.
-For the
+in the south of France and also at our base in Kafountine, Senegal.
+Workshops are

 open to all levels of ability, from absolute beginners who have never held a kora,

 to experienced players looking for help in developing their skills and increasing